numpy/numpy/doc/source/about.rst

 Besides its obvious scientific uses, *NumPy* can also be used as an efficient multi-dimensional container of generic data.
-Arbitrary data-types can be defined.
-This allows *NumPy* to seamlessly and speedily integrate with a wide-variety of databases.
+Arbitrary data types can be defined.
+This allows *NumPy* to seamlessly and speedily integrate with a wide variety of databases.

 NumPy is a successor for two earlier scientific Python libraries:
 NumPy derives from the old *Numeric* code base and can be used